semaz/Docker-PHP-OSX-Dev-Starter/README.md

-# Docker PHP Development Starter #
+# Docker PHP OSX Development Starter #

 This is project for local development using docker.
 Project contains compose file and a settings of all images.